er537/blog/_posts/2023-09-05-whisper_interpretability.md

 </details>

 ## Residual Stream Features
 The residual stream is not in a [privileged basis](https://transformer-circuits.pub/2023/privileged-basis/index.html) so we would not expect the features it learns to be neuron aligned.
-Instead we trained [sparse autoencoders](https://www.lesswrong.com/posts/z6QQJbtpkEAX3Aojj/interim-research-report-taking-features-out-of-superposition) on the residual stream activations and found maximally activating dataset examples for these learnt features.
+We can however train [sparse autoencoders](https://www.lesswrong.com/posts/z6QQJbtpkEAX3Aojj/interim-research-report-taking-features-out-of-superposition) on the residual stream activations and find maximally activating dataset examples for these learnt features.
+We also find these to be highly interpretable and often correspond to phonemes.
 Below are some examples of these features:

 ### encoder.blocks.3 - Learnt using sparse autoencoder
 <details>